Lewis Burwell Puller Jr.: Life and career

 Lewis Burwell Puller Jr. was the son of Lt.
 General Lewis "Chesty" Puller, the most decorated Marine in the history of the U.S. Marine Corps.
 He followed in his father's footsteps and became a Marine officer.

-Puller was graduated from the Christchurch School, in Christchurch, Virginia, in 1963 and from the College of William and Mary in 1967.
-After his graduation from Officer Candidate School, he received orders to South Vietnam in July 1968, where he served as an Infantry Platoon Leader for three months.
-On October 11, 1968, his rifle jammed during an engagement with North Vietnamese troops; Puller was wounded when he tripped a booby-trapped howitzer round, losing his right leg at the hip, his left leg above the knee, his left hand and most of his fingers on his right hand in the explosion.
+Puller graduated from the Christchurch School, in Christchurch, Virginia, in 1963 and from the College of William and Mary in 1967.
+After his graduation from Officer Candidate School, he received orders to South Vietnam in July 1968, where he served as an Infantry Platoon Leader for three months in 1st Marine Division.
+On October 11, 1968, his rifle jammed during an engagement with North Vietnamese troops; Puller was wounded when he tripped a booby-trapped howitzer round, losing his right leg at the hip, his left leg to above the knee, his left hand and most of his fingers on his right hand in the explosion.

 The shell riddled his body with shrapnel, and he lingered near death for days with his weight dropping to 55 pounds, but he survived.
 Puller later recalled the first time his father saw him in the hospital.
 He described how his father broke down weeping and that hurt him more than any of his physical injuries.
 Those who knew him say that it was primarily because of his iron will and his stubborn refusal to die that he survived.
 He was medically discharged from the Marine Corps.
 He was awarded the Silver Star Medal, the Navy and Marine Corps Commendation Medal, two Purple Heart Medals, and the Republic of Vietnam Gallantry Cross for his service in the Marine Corps.